fkondylis/dimeanalytics/_MkDocs/docs/quick-start.md

-# DIME New Hire Onboarding Guide
+# New Hire Onboarding Guide

 Welcome to DIME!
 Please review and complete the following steps so that you can have a happy and successful time at DIME.
 If you have any questions, contact DIME Analytics: [dimeanalytics@worldbank.org](mailto:dimeanalytics@worldbank.org).